Dimmer: Self-Adaptive Network-Wide Flooding with Reinforcement Learning: Evaluation

-\textbf{History size: scenario.} We evaluate how historical features affect the DQN results.
-In \S\ref{sec:design:DQN}, we define an historical feature as 1 if no losses were detected the previous round, and -1 if at least one packet was lost.
+\textbf{History size.} We evaluate how historical features affect the DQN results.
 We focus on short decision updates in low and mild-interference episodes, to test Dimmer's ability to distinguish transient disturbances from longer-term interference.
-We average the results over 1000 episodes of 2 consecutive decisions. \\ \textbf{Results.} Fig.~\ref{fig:eval_dqn_params}b shows the impact of historical features.
+We average the results over 1000 episodes of 2 consecutive decisions. \\ \textbf{Results.} Fig.~\ref{fig:eval_dqn_params}(ii) shows the impact of historical features.
 Adding historical data helps Dimmer differentiate transient interference that affects a single round, from long-term interference that must be dealt with.
 In the absence of historical features, the DQN obtains 98.5\% reliability on average, while it achieves 99\% with historical features.
 Adding further historical features does not seem to have a measurable impact on the overall performance in our evaluation.
 For the remainder of this evaluation, Dimmer uses two historical features (i.e., data about losses over the last 8~sec).

-\textbf{Reward function: scenario.} We investigate how the reward function (see Eq.~\ref{eq:reward}) affects the trade-off between reliability and energy-efficiency, over both interfered and non-interfered environments.
-We average results over 100 episodes of 100 consecutive decisions, and depict its standard deviation. \\ \textbf{Results.} Fig.~\ref{fig:eval_reward} depicts the impact of $C$ in the reward function.
-For a low constant $C$, the system learns to use a high retransmission parameter, even in the absence of interference, on channel 26.
-Reliability is extremely favored, and the possible transient loss is avoided at all costs.
-From $C=0.3$, Dimmer converges to $N_{TX}=3$, the value used by Glossy's designers~\cite{Ferrari2011-Glossy}.
-Higher $C$ do not provide additional benefits in our evaluation, as $N_{TX} \approx 3$ protects against most transient perturbations.
-We select $C=0.3$ for the remainder of this evaluation.